Information for journalists

 - Excluding other possible causes such as autoimmune hepatitis, PBC (primary biliary cholangitis) and other liver disorders.

 - Fetal distress.

-- In severe cases, stillbirth (thought to be associated with high bile acid levels).
+- In severe cases, stillbirth (associated with high bile acid levels).

 The information above is based on the following list of selected academic publications about ICP.

 Abedin P, Weaver JB, Egginton E. Intrahepatic cholestasis of pregnancy: prevalence and ethnic distribution.
 Ethn Health 1999; 4: 35–37

 Chappell LC, Gurung V, Seed PT, Chambers J, Williamson C, Thornton JG.
 Ursodeoxycholic acid versus placebo, and early term delivery versus expectant management, in women with intrahepatic cholestasis of pregnancy: semifactorial randomised clinical trial.
 BMJ 2012; 344 doi: 10.1136/bmj.e3799

 Chappell LC, Bell JL, Smith A, Linsell L, Juszczak E, Dixon PH, Chambers J, Hunter R, Dorling J, Williamson C, Thornton JG.
 Ursodeoxycholic acid versus placebo in women with intrahepatic cholestasis of pregnancy (PITCHES): a randomised controlled trial.
 The Lancet 2019; https://doi.org/10.1016/S0140-6736(19)31270-X.